Posted on :: Tags: , ,

 This is an older note:

-I think using graphs for recommendation systems is not a natural choice where temporal classification and sequences may play some role.
-It is not natural to represent time with nodes where each can have multiple edges.
-Instead RNN or Markov chains might be more suitable.
+I think using graphs for recommendation systems is not a natural choice where temporal patterns and sequences play a role.
+It is not natural to represent time with nodes that can have multiple edges.
+Instead, RNNs or Markov chains might be more suitable.
 Recommendation is almost always sequential.
-Otherwise it’s for finding embeddings between elements.
-If then graph is not fitting to these problems.
+Otherwise, it is about finding embeddings between elements.
+If so, graphs might not fit these problems.
 If graphs are not suitable, why do we use them?

-The answer is simple: People don’t buy things in sequence, they have options and multiple choices and factors that play role in these choices.
-So it’s actually natural to model these with graphs.
+The answer is simple: People don’t buy things in a strict sequence; they have options, multiple choices, and various factors that play a role in these choices.
+So, it is actually natural to model these interactions with graphs.